johnrjenson/JavaVsNode/README.md

 # JavaVsNode

 This is a project that is designed to analyze the efficiency of both Java and JavaScript when processing a large number of requests.
+This is supporting code for my blog post [Performance Comparison: Java vs Node](https://www.tandemseven.com/blog/performance-java-vs-node/).
+In my blog post I provide runtime results of this implementation as well as the justification for the implementation choices that I made.
+In short, I chose to simulate blocking IO for the Java implementation.
+Some may argue that using blocking IO isn’t a fair comparison of Java’s performance, but here is why I think it is both accurate and fair.
+First, Java’s JDBC spec remains a blocking spec.
+That means that whenever anyone connects to a relational database using a standard JDBC driver, they have to block.
+Secondly, Apache Tomcat 8.5 finished implementing the first non-blocking servlet spec only seven months ago in June of 2016, so that means that the overwhelming majority of production Java applications still block when they do IO.
+So since Java is being used in a blocking way currently by most organizations, I feel it is the most representative of the Java to block in these simulations as well.

 Open project from pom.xml file in the Java IDE of choice